lgatto/TeachingMaterial/pages/exploring_code.md

 ---
 layout: page
 title: Exploring code and its history
-description: Git/GitHub Guide: exploring code and its history
+description: Exploring code and its history with git and GitHub
 ---

 For my own repositories, I like to use [gitx](http://gitx.frim.nl/) on